Alex Graham – Committee appointments

-The Inverness West ward is one of 22 wards within the Highland Council area.
+The Inverness West ward is one of 21 wards within the Highland Council area.
 It is small in area, covering just 5.5 square miles (14 sq km), and lies on the western side of the City of Inverness.
 It comprises the residential areas of Scorguie, Kinmylies, Muirtown, Clachnaharry village, the Bught/Springfield/Ballifeary area, and a rural area on the Leachkin.
-In 2017 thw ward was extended to include an area of the city centre and Dalneigh.
+In 2017 the ward was extended to include part of Dalneigh and an area of the city centre around Kenneth Street.

 Inverness West is a 3 member ward, served by Alex Graham and two other councillors Bill Boyd (SNP) and Graham Ross (Independent).

 Bill Boyd (SNP) was elected in May 2017.
 Further information about Bill can be found at his Highland Council page: Cllr Bill Boyd.